The 10 Best Clarinets

 video play icon

 This wiki has been updated 36 times since it was first published in March of 2015.
 Whether you're a beginner or ready to unleash the untapped Benny Goodman within you, one of these clarinets is certain to help you on your way to woodwind greatness.
 While we can't promise they'll transform you into a legendary Carnegie Hall performer overnight, their responsive keys and high-quality materials will give you plenty of confidence to produce a rich sound in almost any environment.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Buffet Crampon R13